 Approximately one-third of US states have passed, proposed, or pledged support for deposit replacement laws including California, Delaware, Florida, Michigan, North Carolina, Ohio, Pennsylvania, and Virginia.
 At the local level, cities including Cincinnati, Columbus, Philadelphia, New York City, and Santa Cruz have also followed suit — and now Atlanta as well.

 Deposit replacement laws take deposit legislation one step farther by moving apartment operators toward complete deposit replacement solutions, rather than merely tightening deposit regulations.

-To view the list of state and city deposit restrictions and deposit replacement laws as of November 2020, visit our Deposit Replacement Law Tracker.
+To view the list of state and city deposit restrictions and deposit replacement laws, visit our Deposit Replacement Law Tracker.